WIPACrepo/user-management/README.md

 ## Running Tests

-The tests run automatically in CircleCI, but for those that want to run them locally, there is a way.
+The tests run automatically in github, but for those that want to run them locally, there is a way.

 First, build and load the local python environment: